Jurassic Lake Lodge - Argentina

 Methods: All fishing is done while wading or standing on the bank.
 There are no boats.

-Guides: You'll fish two to three anglers per English-speaking guide.
-The guides show you the general fishing program and fishing areas, advise on fly selection and technique, help with landing fish, take photos, or assist with whatever you may need.
+Guides: You'll fish three anglers per English-speaking guide.
+You'll fish with a new guide each day.
+The guides advise on fly selection and technique, help you land fish, take photos, or assist you with whatever you need.
 Bring a flash drive so you can download their great shots at the end of the week.

 Fishing Tackle is not included in the package.
 Strong, heavy wire hooks are critical.
-Flies are $3.00 each at the Lodge.
-A comprehensive tackle and gear list is included in our confirmation packet.
+Flies are $3.50 each at the Lodge.
+Our confirmation packet includes a detailed list of what to bring.

 Wading Boots: At Jurassic Lake, the Lodge disinfects all wading boots upon arrival.